prokoudine/ardour-tutorial/content/getting-started/overview-of-the-interface/_index.en.md

 ## Program's menu

 This is a fairly straightforward way of accessing features in any program, you shouldn't have any problems navigating it.
-Session-specific comands are in the _Session_ menu, everything that is related to playing and recording is in the _Transport_ menu, most editing features are in _Edit_ and so on.
+Session-specific commands are in the _Session_ menu, everything that is related to playing and recording is in the _Transport_ menu, most editing features are in _Edit_ and so on.